Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-3.md

 ## Exercise 3-4

-> In a two\'s complement number representation, our version of itoa does
+> In a two's complement number representation, our version of itoa does
 > not handle the largest negative number, that is, the value of n equal
 > to -(2 to the power (wordsize - 1)) .
 Explain why not.
 Modify it to
 > print that value correctly regardless of the machine on which it runs.

-It doesn\'t handle it because it assumes that the first bit is the negative or positive sign.
+It doesn't handle it because it assumes that the first bit is the negative or positive sign.

 ```c